 Once you have logged in to your Snips account through the SAM CLI tool, go back to the Snips Console on your browser.

-The following commands will download the ironman.js file from our GitHub and place it in the home/pi/js-matrix-core-app folder (created in Step 2).
+The following commands will download the ironman.js file from our GitHub and place it in the home/pi/lite_js folder (created when setting up MATRIX Lite JS).

 (Run the following commands on your Raspberry PI)

 Before moving on, you'll need to pass in your snips username into the snipsUserName variable.

 You can obtain your username from the top right of the Snips Console page.